reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 Having lots of small methods taxes the application performance through method calls and returns.
 This is not a problem at hotspots thanks to [method inlining](https://www.baeldung.com/jvm-method-inlining), but in applications with a "flat" performance profile (no obvious hotspots), an excessive number of method calls might considerably affect the cumulative throughput.

-On the level of services, **the size of services might significantly impact the efficiency of the distributed system due to the costs of RPC calls and message serialization.**
+On the higher level, **the size of services might significantly impact the efficiency of the distributed system due to the costs of RPC calls and message serialization.**

 ## Summary
 The Single Responsibility Principle applies to software components on all levels: methods, classes, modules, and distributed services.